CuCodersCommunity/cascarilla.js/README.md

 <h1 align="center"><strong>🧅 Cascarilla.js</strong></h1>
 <h2 align="center"><i>🤙 The Cuban, Vibes Library 🌠</i></h2>
 <br>

-*Cascarilla.js* is a library that helps you 🫵 bring good vibes to your website, setting you up for success from the very start 🙂‍↕️.
+*Cascarilla.js* is a library that helps you 🫵 bring good vibes to your website, setting you up for success from the very start.
 By simply importing this library, you'll be starting your project on the right foot 🤩.

 By using *Cascarilla.js*, you automatically get: